SpektraSystems/Red-Hat-Modernize-Apps/lab6.md

 ~~~sh
 cd ~/projects/catalog; mvn clean spring-boot:run -DskipTests
 ~~~~

-or use `run-spring-boot` command in the command palette.

-> /!\ When launching the `run-spring-boot` command you should have selected the catalog project in the project explorer

 Wait for it to complete.
 You should see `Started RestApplication in xxxxx seconds`.